Introduction: Caldo Talpeno

 Next I add the carrots, peas and two cans of garbanzo beans (after straining) and mix well.

 Next add the chipotle pepper -- I've started buying chipotle powder from the spice aisle, it's a bit more cost effective.
-Then add the diced onion and minced garlic then stir together well.
+I used to buy the Goya brand Chipotle peppers in Adobo sauce, but then would never get around to using the remaining peppers before they went bad.
+I typically add about enough chipotle powder to cover the top of the soup.
+Feel free to add more to your liking.
+Then add the diced onion (not pictured - I didn't have one at the time) and minced garlic then stir together well.

 Next I add a pinch of salt and pepper and about a small palm-full of either cilantro or basil.
 (A note: all of these measurements are based on my preference, you could certainly add more for your own tastes or replace any canned or powdered ingredients with the real thing).
 Stir together.

 Step 5: The Chicken

 Next I dice the chicken and then place it into a sauce pan of boiling water.
 Here I just want to cook the chicken long enough so that it's no longer entirely raw.
 You could also grill or bake the chicken before hand if that is your preference.
 After boiling I drain the chicken and then add it to the slow cooker.

 The potatoes are a new experiment for my version of this recipe.
 The soup is already extremely hearty and potatoes would only add to that.
 I may or may not decide to keep them on as regular ingredients.